 Submission of formal appeal

-Start of Appeal (within 6 weeks of incident occuring)
+Start of Appeal (within 4 weeks of results occuring)

 2. Formal Stage

 Submission of request for review of original complaint

 Normally within 28 days but can be up to 42 calendar days.

 Before submitting an appeal, you should try and speak to the following members of departments to gain clarification or further guidance on the matter: